newchuyalong/libgdx-learning/More-Info.md

 A problem must be reproducible in order to 1) test and identify the problem, 2) implement a fix, and 3) verify the fix works.
 If we can't reproduce your problem, we can't fix it.
 We do not blindly implement fixes and hope they work.

-You may think you posted enough information for us to work on your issue.
-You are wrong.
-We sent you to this page because there really is not enough information.
+If you think you posted enough information for us to work on your issue, you are wrong.
+Either your post lacks required information or it requires too much effort for us to figure out what you are talking about.
 You almost certainly did not include an [executable example](https://github.com/libgdx/libgdx/wiki/Getting-Help#executable-example-code).

 ## Indignation, resentment, exasperation, and friends ##